 There is an opportunity to access the latest thinking and help shape The Institute’s research as a sponsor of our breakthrough research.
 Upcoming topics include Trust and the Customer Experience and The Green Agenda and The Customer.

-If you would like to know more, contact your Client Relationship Director or contact us.
+If you would like to know more, contact your Client Development Director or contact us.

 We hope these top tips are useful – we’d love to hear your feedback.
 If you have any questions or would like information about membership, please get in touch.